The Ability to Change Quickly Is Key

-Is the world of your competitors and customers changing faster every day?
+Do you feel as though the world of your competitors and customers changing faster every day?
 If so, you’re not alone.
-Organizations that are committed to ongoing success recognize the critical need for agility in your organization’s workplace culture and environment.
+Organizations that are committed to ongoing success recognize the critical need for agility in workplace culture and environment.
 Why?
 Because change is accelerating and gets more challenging with each year that passes.

 You recognize the need to employ people who display agile traits and characteristics.
 You need facilities that encourage agility and connectedness.
 You need collaboratively designed spaces so employees are encouraged to interact frequently.
-You need transparency as an organization so that your employees have the information they need when they need it to quickly accomplish tasks and goals
+You need transparency as an organization so your employees have the information they need when they need it to quickly accomplish tasks and goals

 Agility is your willingness to change, your ability to change and the nimbleness you exhibit as you adapt to change quickly—it is key to your future.
 An earlier article identifies three important factors in creating an agile workplace.

-This interview about agility features Brian McGowan, Managing Director & Global Healthcare Services & Solutions, Leader, at ZRG Partners, LLC, where he has completed hundreds of successful employee searches.
-Brian believes that the professional characteristic of agility—a continuous learner, decisive leader, and strategic thinker—will define next generation leadership in today’s organizations.
-In the interview, he explores finding agile employees, developing agility in people, and how organizations can become more agile.
+The following interview about agility features Brian McGowan, managing director & global healthcare services & solutions, leader, at ZRG Partners, LLC, where he has completed hundreds of successful employee searches.
+He believes the professional characteristic of agility—a continuous learner, decisive leader and strategic thinker—will define the next generation's leadership in today’s organizations.
+In the interview, he explores finding agile employees, developing agility in people and how organizations can become more agile.

 Interview With Brian McGowan